snigo/color/README.md

 #### `static LabColor.labArray()`

-Creates instanse of LabColor with provided lightness, a, b and alpha values in array
+Creates instance of LabColor with provided lightness, a, b and alpha values in array

 ```js
 LabColor.labArray(array);